 Since now you know what DNS resolver cache is, it’s time to learn how to view it in Windows 10.

 Remember, different operating systems have different steps to view the DNS cache.
 For example, MacOS will require you to enter the command “Sudo discoveryutil udnscachestats” in an app to get the cache details.
 However, for Linux OS, you will need to enter “sudo service nscd status” in the command terminal.

-The steps to view Windows DNS cache using command prompt are the following:
+The steps to view the Windows DNS cache using the command prompt are the following:

 - Type cmd in the Windows search bar and hit Enter to open the Command Prompt;

 - Type or paste the command “ipconfig /displaydns” in the command prompt and press “Enter” to obtain your DNS information.

 A DNS cache stores the addresses of the recently accessed pages on a web browser.
 And this gives you a reliable and super-fast browsing experience.